Ivo Iličević

-Ivo Iličević (born 14 November 1986) is a retired footballer.
+Ivo Iličević (born 14 November 1986) is a German-Croatian retired professional footballer.
 Born in Germany, he represented Croatia at international level.

 Club career

 Early days

 Iličević was born in Aschaffenburg, West Germany to Bosnian Croat parents.
 His father emigrated to West Germany from a small village near Odžak, Bosnia and Herzegovina, then part of the SFR Yugoslavia).
 He began his career in the youth ranks of Viktoria Aschaffenburg, before joining Regionalliga Süd side Darmstadt 98 in January 2005.
 At the club, he quickly became a first-team regular under former Bundesliga star Bruno Labbadia and scored eight goals in 44 league matches.
 As a youth-team player, he played as a forward, but later became mainly deployed as an attacking midfielder.

 VfL Bochum

 In the summer of 2006, Iličević joined Bundesliga side VfL Bochum and made his top-flight debut in the club's opening match of the 2006–07 league season, a 2–1 defeat at Mainz 05 on 12 August 2006.
 On 24 September 2006, he scored his first Bundesliga goal, netting the match-winning goal in a 2–1 win at home to Arminia Bielefeld.
 He made a total of 19 Bundesliga appearances in his first season with Bochum, scoring two goals.

 In January 2008, he was loaned to Greuther Fürth of the 2.
 Bundesliga, after making just six Bundesliga appearances (without scoring a goal) with Bochum in the first half of the 2007–08 league season.
 He went on to spend a season and a half with Greuther Fürth, scoring 4 goals in 38 league appearances.